 I usually save this question for last.
 Until now, I’ve been working on building trust and being straightforward about details that are pretty easy to address.
 For most people who have walked through our door for the first time, they have no idea how much this whole project is going to cost and it’s up to me to set their expectations.

 None of this information is going to bubble to the surface unless you’re asking the right questions.

-Talking about the budget should not be uncomfortable…what is uncomfortable is trying to work a design into an unrealistic budget and
+Talking about the budget should not be uncomfortable…what is uncomfortable is trying to work design into an unrealistic budget and

 hoping praying the client will be happy with the results.
 So have a frank conversation about your design fees and how they are separate from the purchasing budget.
-Explain that the investment in furniture will result in years of happiness and that construction costs also need to be factored in.
+Explain that the investment in the furniture will result in years of happiness and that construction costs also need to be factored in.